michael-brittlebank/PyDRM/README.md

 ## How to run project ##

-Run ineptkey.pyw.
-It will create a key and write it to disk as "adeptkey.der".

-Run aineptepub.pyw and select the input and output folders with the GUI.
+Run pydrm.py.
+It will create the "adeptkey.der" key automatically if it does not exist.
+Then select the input and output folders with the GUI.